Learn about the health risks of using opioids and the penalties for violating laws governing its use.

 The following facts highlight why it is a “big deal” to use and abuse opioids:

-- Opioids are highly addictive drugs: Tolerance to opioids develops quickly with regular use so more heroin, fentanyl, etc. is needed to produce the same high.
+- Opioids are highly addictive drugs: Tolerance to opioids develops quickly with regular use, so more heroin, fentanyl, etc. is needed to produce the same high.
 These substances can be injected, snorted/sniffed, or smoked and enter the brain very quickly.

 - There is no “cookie cutter” or easily identified user – anyone can become addicted.